psa-jforestier/phusey/README.md

-  if no action is indicated, will execute "run", "collate" and "report" on a test ru,run     : run the test co,collate : collate statistics from a previous run of a test re,report  : create a report from statistics from a previous run of a test ruco,run-collate    : run and collate core,collate-report : collate and create report
+  if no action is indicated, will execute "run", "collate" and "report" on a test ru,run     : run the test co,collate : collate statistics from a previous run of a test re,report  : create a report with statistics from a previous run of a test ruco,run-collate    : run and collate core,collate-report : collate and create report